 A redemption campaign beautifully complements your bonus points promotions and regular balance emails to push your customers across the finish line.
 You can do this in a number of ways.
 For starters, you can promote a particular way to spend rewards.
 This could either be a new reward you’ve recently added to your program or a popular reward that customers engage with on a regular basis, like free shipping.

 When customers like your store, they’re bound to tell their friends about it.
 This type of “organic marketing” is what helps establish trust between prospective shoppers and your brand.
-Referral programs help you get the most out of these loyal customers by incentivizing them to actively seek out those kinds of conversations.
+Referral programs help you get the most out of these brand ambassadors by incentivizing them to actively seek those kinds of conversations.

 This word of mouth marketing will complement your own promotional efforts on your site and across social media, saturating your brand with even more opportunities for customers to find value.